About Keith Hallard

 Managers needing direction

-For managers who need a specialist review that is quicker and more focused than a full external consultancy package.
+For managers who need a specialist review that's quicker and more focused than a full external consultancy package.

 Teams lacking confidence